 Non-CSUSM Users --

 - Remember that this process just gets your account into the system and does not add you into any containers.
 The owners of those containers will usually add people directly by searching for the individuals name or email address, so make sure those fields represent your real name to make it easier for them.
-In some cases, containers allow for a self-enrol option and that can be completed once you have created and confirmed your account.
+In some cases, containers allow for a self-enroll option and that can be completed once you have created and confirmed your account.